Old Japanese: Inflected forms

 This system has been criticized because the six forms are not equivalent, with one being solely a combinatory stem, three solely word forms, and two being both.

 It also fails to capture some inflected forms.

 However, five of the forms are basic inflected verb forms, and the system also describes almost all extended forms consistently.

 Conjugation classes

-Old Japanese verbs are classified into eight conjugation classes, each being characterized by different patterns of inflected forms.
+Old Japanese verbs are classified into eight conjugation classes that were originally defined for the classical Japanese of the late Heian period.
+In each class, the inflected forms showed a different pattern of rows of a kana table.

+These rows correspond to the five vowels of later Japanese, but the discovery of the A/B distinction in Old Japanese showed a more refined picture.

 Three of the classes are grouped as consonant bases: